Technology on the Move

 THE PATENTED IPN-LIKE TECHNOLOGY

-VIVACY has developed a unique technology of hyaluronic acid cross-linking, the “IPN-Like Technology” (InterPenetrated Networks), which allows to accurately define each product’s viscoelastic properties4.
+Laboratoires VIVACY has developed “IPN-Like Technology” (InterPenetrated Networks), a unique cross-linking technology for hyaluronic acid that accurately defines each product’s viscoelastic properties4.

-Clinically, the main product characteristics sought by the physicians are the ability to lift the skin tissues, to provide mechanical support and to spread easily.
-To obtain these properties, the HA gel must have a unique combination between the elasticity and the viscosity5.
+From a clinical standpoint, the main product characteristics sought after by Physicians are their ability to lift skin tissues, provide mechanical support and spread easily.
+To obtain these desired effects, the HA gel must have a unique combination of elasticity and viscosity5 .

-These specific viscoelastic properties determine the injection plan of the gel and allow it to respond to the various mechanical stresses to which it will be subjected in the tissues after injection.
+These specific viscoelastic properties determine where the gel will be injected, allowing it to respond to the various mechanical stresses to which it will be subjected in the tissues.

 As a result, the interpenetration of HA cross-linked networks4:

-- Optimises the products’ rheology, in particular the viscosity to guarantee a good product injectability.
+- Optimises the products’ rheology, in particular the viscosity to guarantee good product injectability.

 - Preserves the partial independence of the interpenetrated HA networks, whilst increasing the density of chemical nodes.